ok-mo/SE-SDK-ok-dev/README.md

 The command above mounts your workspace under /build/platform inside the container so you can work on your local files from within the container.

-For a sample repo that uses the recommended SE SDK project layout use https://github.com/ok-mo/zephyr-getting-started
+For a sample repo that uses the recommended SE SDK project layout use.
+https://github.com/ok-mo/zephyr-getting-started

 In order to flash firmware over USB JTAG you also need to run docker in